 Evaluating expressions means we are given the answer to our problem, but now we need to use the answer and follow directions.
-God expresses Himself through His word.
+God expresses Himself through His Word.
 We pray, worship, and listen to the Word of God to hear from Him.
-When we follow His commands and really seek Him, we will find Him, when we seek with all of our hearts.
+When we follow His commands and really seek Him, we will find Him, if we seek with all of our heart.
 We are always looking for answers, but usually in the wrong places.
-The world can't give us answers, only He can.
+The world cannot give us answers, only He can.
 God gives us the answers to each of our problems.
-We just need to listen to his still small voice and follow His commands.
+We just need to listen to His still small voice and follow His commands.
 This will lead to a correct answer and God's will for your life.
-In math, if you don't put in the correct number you will not get the correct answer.
+In math, if you don't put in the correct number in place of the variable, and follow the rules for solving, you will not get the correct answer.